…And what is not.

 Q: How long does a coaching journey last?

-A: The coach will usually offer to work with you over a specific number of sessions.
-The duration of coaching is up to you.
+A: The coach will usually offer to work with the client over a specific number of sessions.
+The duration of coaching is up to them.
 There can be an immediate impact on the desired change after only a few sessions.
-You can stop at any time when you feel you’ve reached your goal or feel it is not longer working for you.
+They can stop at any time when they feel they’ve reached their goal or feel it is no longer working for them.

 Q: Can anybody be coached?

-A: Individuals with psychological or psychiatric disorders should not be coached and referred to a specialist.
-However, coaching paired with psychological treatment gets the optimal results.
+A: Individuals with psychological or psychiatric disorders may not be coached and referred to a specialist.
+Coaching does not involve the diagnosis or treatment of mental disorders and coaching is not to be used as a substitute for counselling, psychotherapy, psychoanalysis, mental health care, substance abuse treatment, or other professional advice by legal, medical or other qualified professionals.
+It is the Client’s exclusive responsibility to seek such independent professional guidance as needed.
+If the Client is currently under the care of a mental health professional, it is recommended that the Client informs the mental health care provider of the nature and extent of the coaching relationship agreed upon by the Client and the Coach.
+However, coaching paired with psychological treatment gets optimal results.
 Although most people need a life and business coach in their life, not everyone is coachable.
-I have met few clients who were not ready to release their attachment to old habits because it was serving other scopes in their existence, thus, coaching would have been a mutual waste of time.
+I have met a few clients who were not ready to release their attachment to old habits because it was serving other scopes in their existence, thus, coaching would have been a mutual waste of time.
 People who expect a quick fix, or expect the coach to fix it for them, despite having the process explained from the start, are not coachable.
 Some clients are simply not ready to implement any change, blaming this and that to stay rooted in their comfort zone; coaching will not work for those who are not transparent and beholds pertinent information on why a specific plan will not work.
-Last but not least, coaching is not for those people who only want validation.
+Last but not least, coaching is not for those people who only seek validation.

 Q: Can you briefly describe what coaching is not?